With Treatment

 Services provided:

-Wabash Valley Alliance Inc is an inpatient addiction treatment facility in Otterbein, IN that is located in the 47970 zip code.
+Wabash Valley Alliance Inc is a residential addiction rehabilitation facility in Otterbein, Indiana that is situated in the 47970 zip code.

 Address: 606 Limerick Lane, Otterbein, IN 47970 in Benton County